-phpMyAdmin is the best web-based graphical tool for managing MySQL databases. phpMyAdmin is an easy to use and provides most of the option’s to work and manage your MySQL server.
-It also provides an easy way to setup database replication between multiple mysql hosts with easy step wizzard.
+phpMyAdmin is the graphical web-based database management tool for MySQL. phpMyAdmin is easy to use and provides most of the options to work and manage your MySQL server.
+It also provides an easy way to set up database replication between multiple MySQL hosts with easy step wizard.

-This article will help you to install phpMyAdmin in Ubuntu systems using apt package manager.
-To install phpMyAdmin on CentOS, Redhat and Fedora refer this article.
+This article will help you to install phpMyAdmin in Ubuntu systems using the apt package manager.
+To install phpMyAdmin on CentOS, Redhat and Fedora refer below link.

 We assume you already have installed LAMP on your system.
-If you do not have installed, Use following command to install it.
-Below command will install Apache2, PHP5 and MySQL server in your Ubuntu, Debian and LinuxMint systems.
+If you do not have installed, Use the following command to install it.
+The below command will install Apache2, PHP5 and MySQL server in your Ubuntu, Debian and LinuxMint systems.

-After installing LAMP stack on your system, let’s install phpMyAdmin using below given command in your Ubuntu system.
+After installing LAMP stack on your system, let’s install phpMyAdmin using the command in your Ubuntu system.

-After updating above entry, restart Apache2 service using following command
+After updating the above entry, restart Apache2 service using the following command

 You phpMyAdmin installation has been completed successfully.
 Open you favourite web browser and access following url to open phpMyAdmin, change the localhost with servers hostname or ip address.